siteswapjuggler/max-objects/README.md

 # max-objects
-A collection of new max externals.
+A collection of new max externals for Mac OS and Windows.